raviqqe/stak/doc/src/content/docs/performance.md

 ---
 title: Performance
-description: Limitations in the current implementation of Stak Scheme
+description: Performance characteristics of the Stak Scheme interpreters
 ---

 This page describes the performance characteristics of the Stak Scheme interpreters.